NickF0211/LG_public/README.md

 # LEGO-A
-# This is the anonymous repo for tool LEGO-A
+# This is the anonymous repo for tool LEGOs-A

 ### prerequisite:
 1. Python 3.5 and later